What will New York real estate look like next year?

 The Department of Housing Preservation and Development, which funds and maintains much of the city's affordable housing stock, suffered a deep cut this summer, when the city agreed to decrease its capital funding by 40 per cent over two years.

 Rachel Fee, executive director of the New York Housing Conference, a policy and advocacy nonprofit, estimated that could translate into 21,000 fewer new and preserved affordable housing units and 34,000 fewer jobs, mostly in construction and related industries.
-(In a reversal, the city said Thursday that it would restore about half of the funding that had been scheduled to be cut.)
 The cuts could delay or derail a number of once-assured projects.
-In Far Rockaway, Queens, an 11-building complex called Edgemere Commons with more than 2,000 units, all of which would be offered below market rate, was scheduled to receive city financing in December, but a backlog of stalled closings this summer means their project will likely be pushed back further.

-"Now we're in limbo," said Daniel Moritz, a principal at Arker Companies, the developer, which planned to begin construction this year.

-Millions of dollars in predevelopment costs like architectural plans, legal fees and engineers can overwhelm developers awaiting funding, said Ron Moelis, a co-founder of L+M Development Partners.
-His firm expected to close city financing in June on the first phase of Bronx Point, a mixed-use project in the South Bronx with 542 below-market-rate units expected to be completed by 2023.
-Now financing has been pushed back until at least December.
+NYTIMES

 BT is now on Telegram!